rundeck-plugins/py-winrm-plugin/README.md

 module object has no attribute 'SSL_ST_INIT'
 ```

-Update your verion of PyOpenSSL:
+Update your version of PyOpenSSL:

 ```
 python -m easy_install --upgrade pyOpenSSL